Serre functors and graded categories: 2-categories

 \subsubsection{Equivalences and adjunctions}

 A 2-cell is called \emph{iso} (or an \emph{isomorphism}) if it has a two-sided inverse.
 If there exists an iso $2$-cell $\alpha:f\to g$ we write $f\isom g$.
 A 1-cell $f:x\to y$ is an \emph{equivalence} if there exists $g:y\to x$ such that $gf\isom \id_x$ and $fg\isom \id_y$, and we say $g$ is a \emph{quasi-inverse} of $f$.
 If such an equivalence exists, we say $x$ and $y$ are equivalent.
+A weak 2-functor $\biF:\biB\to\biC$ is a \emph{biequivalence} if every functor $\biF_{x,y}$ is an equivalence of categories and every object of $\biB$ is equivalent to $\biF x$ for some $x\in\ob\biB$.

 The following simple fact is quite useful. \begin{lemma} Every equivalence $f:x\to y$ in a bicategory $\biB$ induces a biequivalence $F:\biB\to\biB$ such that $Fx=y$. \end{lemma} \begin{proof} This is a standard construction.
 Define a weak 2-functor $\biF$ which acts on 0-cells by sending $x$ to $y$ and fixing other objects.
 For $w,z\neq x$ let $\biF_{w,z}$ be the identity functor.
 If one or both of $w,z$ are $x$, define $\biF_{w,z}$ by pre- or post-composing with $f$ or its quasi-inverse. \end{proof}